Preparing for Winter Weather

 If you’re prepared for winter weather, you’ll be more likely to make better decisions if faced with an emergency situation.
 Take steps as early as possible to prepare your family and property for winter weather.

 *Please keep in mind that you may need to set your heat above 55 degrees when you’re away in extreme weather conditions and depending on how well your home is insulated.
-Insurance policies require that reasonable care must be taken to maintain heat or water must be shut off and all systems and appliances must be drained.
+Insurance policies require that reasonable care must be taken to prevent frozen pipes.
+This means maintaining heat or shutting off water and draining all systems and appliances.